 I'm pretty friendly and outgoing so I think that helps.
-Most of the time I give very little direction, and right after I start shooting I begin to mold the photo or person by posing, facial expressions, light etc.
+Most of the time I give a very little direction, and right after I start shooting I begin to mold the photo or person by posing, facial expressions, light, etc.

 Do you still take pictures?
 If yes, what motivates you to continue to do it?

 I hardly shoot photos because I’m too busy making money shooting and editing video.
 Before I had a family, and for the longest time, I used to say, “ I would rather be famous than rich.”
 If I could I would live off of compliments from shooting photos.
 It's the greatest feeling when someone excitedly writes to tell me about why they liked what I created - especially when they mention a small detail that was personal.
 Unfortunately, compliments don’t pay my bills, and since everyone is a "photographer", that profession really got watered down.
 Sadly, right now, there isn’t anything that motivates me to shoot stills.
 If I won the lottery, I would keep myself busy shooting sexy fashion, portraits and making videos.